 Good food and good food culture has been shown to lead not only to healthier, happier and more fulfilled children, but improved educational attainment.

 Our children and staff eat together every day, promoting good behaviour and a positive atmosphere.
-We do stagger the lunchtime slightly with EYFS beginning their lunchtime at 12:00, Year 1 joining them at 12:10 and the rest of the school filtering in from 12:20.
+We do stagger the lunchtime slightly with EYFS beginning their lunchtime at 12:00, and the rest of the school filtering in from 12:10.

 Families may select the meals their child eats by using the Love Food online system.
 There is always a choice between freshly prepared hot meals, jacket potatoes, soup and packed lunches or they are welcome to bring a packed lunch from home.